On the derived category of the Iwahori-Hecke algebra: Smooth representations and modules over the Iwahori-Hecke algebra

 \subsection{The main conjecture}

 Using the notations introduced above we state the following conjecture.
-Variants of the conjecture have been around in representation theory in the past years in (ongoing) work of Ben-Zvi--Nadler--Helm, and of X.~Zhu. \begin{conj} There exists the following data: \begin{enumerate} \item[(i)] For each $(\mathbb{G},\mathbb{B},\mathbb{T},\psi)$ consisting of a reductive group $\mathbb{G}$, a Borel subgroup $\mathbb{B}$, a split maximal torus $\mathbb{T}\subset\mathbb{B}$, and a (conjugacy class of a) generic character $\psi:N\rightarrow C^\times$ there exists an exact and fully faithful $\mathfrak{Z}_G$-linear functor
+Variants of the conjecture have been around in representation theory in the past years.
+A proof of the conjecture is announced in the work of Ben-Zvi--Nadler--Helm \cite{BZCHN}, and by Zhu \cite{Zhu}. \begin{conj} There exists the following data: \begin{enumerate} \item[(i)] For each $(\mathbb{G},\mathbb{B},\mathbb{T},\psi)$ consisting of a reductive group $\mathbb{G}$, a Borel subgroup $\mathbb{B}$, a split maximal torus $\mathbb{T}\subset\mathbb{B}$, and a (conjugacy class of a) generic character $\psi:N\rightarrow C^\times$ there exists an exact and fully faithful $\mathfrak{Z}_G$-linear functor

 \item[(ii)] for $(\mathbb{G},\mathbb{B},\mathbb{T},\psi)$ as in {\rm (i)} and each parabolic subgroup $\mathbb{P}\subset \mathbb{G}$ containing $\mathbb{B}$ there exists a natural $\mathfrak{Z}_{G}$-linear isomorphism